vmstan/gravity-sync/README.md

 # Features

 Gravity Sync replicates the `gravity.db` database, which includes:

 - Blocklist settings with status and comments.
 - Domain whitelist and blacklist along with status with comments.
 - Custom RegEx whitelist and blacklists.
 - Clients and groups along with any list assignments.

+Gravity Sync can also (optionally) replicate FTLDNS/DNSMASQ configuration files, including:

-- Local DNS Settings (These are stored in a separate `custom.list` file and can optionally be disabled.)
+- Local DNS (A Records) which are stored in a separate `custom.list` file within the `/etc/pihole` directory.
+- CNAME Records which are stored in a separate `05-pihole-custom-cname.conf` file in the `/etc/dnsmasq.d` directory.

 ### Limitations